decodevector/dv-old-website/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: PSET Query
+name: PSET Problem
-about: Difficulty in solving PSET.
+about: Query about solving PSET problem.

 ---

-PSET Code: `0000`
+PSET Code: `XXXX`
+Link to your solution (on GitHub): https://github.com/..
-Your issue:
+Your query: